Collectors (film)

 Collectors is a 2020 South Korean heist action comedy film directed by Park Jung-bae and produced by Hwang Dong-hyuk.
 The film starring Lee Je-hoon, Jo Woo-jin, Shin Hye-sun and Im Won-hee, tells the caper story of a grave robbery taking place in the heart of Seoul.

 The film released on November 4, 2020, opened at the top of the local box office, as it sold about 80,000 tickets and grossed 701.6 million KRW (estimated US$626,916) on the opening day.

 As of January 2, 2021, Collectors is in 13th place, with a gross of US$12.43 million and 1.52 million admissions, among all the films released in South Korea in the year 2020.

-Synopsis

-Kang Dong-goo (Lee Je-hoon) is a genius robber with a unique touch and intuition.
-He works with antiquated burial place mural expert, Dr. Jones (Jo Woo-jin) and legendary shoveling master, Sapdari (Im Won-hee).
-Curator Yoon (Shin Hye-sun), an antiques expert, offers an appealing but daring heist idea to Kang Dong-goo.
+Plot

+Kang Dong-goo (Lee Je-hoon) is a gifted grave robber known in the underworld for his uncanny intuition in locating hidden burial chambers and relics.
+Operating in and around Seoul, he relies on instinct and improvisation rather than formal archaeological training.
+Dong-goo lives with veteran digger Man-gi (Joo Jin-mo), who taught him grave-robbing skills, and Man-gi’s tech-savvy daughter Hye-ri (Park Se-wan), who provides logistical and hacking support.
+During his heists, Dong-goo leaves behind the wrapper of a chocolate pie as a personal calling card whenever he successfully escapes with an artifact.

+After stealing a valuable Buddha statue from a temple even under police protection, Dong-goo approaches wealthy antiques broker Sang-gil (Song Young-chang) to fence the item.
+Impressed by Dong-goo’s daring and talent, Sang-gil strikes a deal to handle his future finds and soon commissions him to obtain a mural from a Goguryeo-era tomb.
+To pull off the more complex tomb robbery, Dong-goo recruits Dr. Jones (Jo Woo-jin), a specialist in ancient tomb murals who can decipher layouts and hidden passages.
+Sang-gil, meanwhile, is revealed to be a secret collector who has amassed a large private hoard of illegally excavated antiquities, stored in a heavily fortified vault and managed with the assistance of museum curator and antiques expert Yoon Se-hee (Shin Hye-sun), who helps authenticate and quietly move the pieces.